sudheerj/javascript-interview-questions/README.md

 410. ### How do you make an object iterable in javascript

-     By default, plain object is not iterable.
+     By default, plain objects are not iterable.
 But you can make the object iterable by defining a `Symbol.iterator` property on it.

      Let's demonstrate this with an example,